Business Insurance 101: Essential Coverage for Every Business Owner

 What's the difference between occurrence and claims-made policies?

 Occurrence policies cover incidents that happen during the policy period, regardless of when the claim is filed.
 Claims-made policies only cover claims filed while the policy is active.
-Professional Liability is often claims-made, requiring "tail coverage" if you cancel to cover future claims for past work.

 How do I know how much coverage I need?